Townlake

 Rain to River

-Rain to River is a strategic plan that will guide the work of the Watershed Protection Department for the next 10 years.
-Our department will use this plan to set goals, prioritize our work, and guide our decision making to tackle urgent challenges such as climate change and racial inequities.
+Rain to River is a strategic plan that will guide the work of Austin Watershed Protection for the next 10 years.
+We will use this plan to set goals, prioritize our work, and guide our decision making to tackle urgent challenges such as climate change and racial inequities.
 The plan will update and replace the current Watershed Protection Strategic Plan.
-We need your help to draft the plan!

 Recommended Video